Bladder cancer in the elderly

 Being previously treated for cancer using chemotherapy and radiation therapy

 Hematuria is characterized by blood in the urine.
 This is usually the first sign of bladder cancer.
 The color of the urine can change depending on the amount of blood present.
 In many cases, blood may appear once, and the urine continues to be clear for weeks together.
 However, if the elderly have developed bladder cancer, then the blood will reappear.
 Therefore, the appearance of blood in the urine will not always mean that there is bladder cancer.

 Pain in the pelvis

 Bowel habits change yet another notable sign of bladder cancer.
 This includes pain or a burning sensation while urinating.
 Frequent urination (in this, it is the urge to urinate frequently, even if the bladder is not complete) and urinary incontinence.
-In many cases, the elderly may also experience trouble urinating or a weak urine stream while emptying the bladder.
+Older people may also experience trouble urinating or a weak urine stream emptying the bladder.